Esko, Minnesota: History

 Esko was settled by immigrants between the 1870s and early 1900s.
-The majority of settlers were Finnish and their culture is reflected in the community's traditions.
+Most of the settlers were Finnish and their culture is reflected in the community's traditions.
 In 1919, a small store was built at the corner of what is now Thomson Road and Highway 61 by a man named Alex Esko.
-It became known as "Esko's Corner."
+It became known as "Esko's Corner".
 The Lincoln School was built nearby in 1920 and residents began to move into the area.
 The name was shortened to "Esko" in 1935.

+In 1961, President of Finland Urho Kekkonen visited Esko.

 The book Esko's Corner, published by the Esko Historical Society, gives a detailed account of Esko's history.
 The Historical Society also runs a small museum in the heart of the community.